-- 1. Academic Alert: An academic alert is to notify students either that they did not complete 12 credits of the registered courses for the semester, or their GPA was below 2.0.
-Students will receive a letter from the registrar notifying them that they are on academic alert.
-Students placed on academic alert may enroll for no more than 16 credits for the following semester without written permission of the dean of their college.
-Students are required to meet with their advisor within the first two weeks of the new semester to determine a plan of assistance.
+- a.
+Academic Alert: Academic alert is a warning that students either did not complete 12 credits or a proportional number of the registered courses for the term, or their CGPA was below 2.0 for their first term at Concordia.
+Students will be notified that they are on academic alert.
+Students placed on academic alert may enroll for no more than 16 credits for the following term without written permission of the dean of their college.
+Students are required to meet with their academic advisor within the first two weeks of the new term to determine a plan of assistance.
 The plan of assistance will identify the academic difficulties the student is experiencing and recommend possible solutions.
-An additional class may be required.
-Students must submit a copy of their plan of assistance to their advisor to remain registered for the term.
+A student success class may be required.
+Students must submit a copy of their plan of assistance to the director of academic advising to remain registered for the term.
 Financial aid continues for the term.
-An academic alert appears on the student's Banner records, but it is not part of the permanent transcript.
-The status of academic alert is only effective during a student's second semester of attendance. - 2.
-Academic Probation: An academic probation is a formal warning that students did not achieve satisfactory progress.
-Students will receive a letter from the registrar notifying them that they are on academic probation.
+An academic alert appears on the student's internal records, but it is not part of the permanent transcript.
+The status of academic alert is only in effect during a student's second term of attendance. - b.
+Academic Probation: Academic probation is a formal warning that students did not achieve satisfactory progress.
+Students will be notified that they are on academic probation.
 Financial aid continues for the term.
-Students placed on academic probation may enroll for no more than 16 credits for the following semester without written permission of the dean of their college.
-Academic probation status appears on the student's Banner records, but it is not part of the permanent transcript.
-A student on academic probation must see his or her advisor within the first two weeks of the new semester to determine a plan of assistance.
-An advisor hold will be placed on the student's record.
-This means that the student needs to secure written approval from the advisor to finalize his or her course registration for the semester.
+Students placed on academic probation may enroll for no more than 16 credits for the following term, without written permission of the dean of their college.
+Academic probation status appears on the student's internal records, but it is not part of the permanent transcript.
+A student on academic probation must see his or her advisor within the first two weeks of the new term to determine a plan of assistance. - c.
+Disqualification (unsatisfactory progress for two consecutive terms) Students will be notified of their disqualification in writing by the registrar.
+Financial aid is suspended.
+Students may appeal to be readmitted by completing the Disqualification Appeal Form.